razerofficial/CChromaEditor/README.md

 <a name="PluginFillColorAllFramesName"></a>
 **PluginFillColorAllFramesName**

 Set the RGB value for all colors for all frames.
+Animation is referenced by name.

 ```C++
 // DLL Interface